aspatti1257/CellLineAnalyzer/README.md

                     lists, the order of the which pair of feature file:gene list does not matter.
 See the example below or reference a completed "Analysis.csv" file to get a sense of how these combos are expressed.

+`spearman_corr`*: Optionally filter out any features that are determined to be insignificant in influencing the results
+                  as determined by the Spearman's Rank Order Correlation.
+Defaults to true.

 Any .csv file in this path that is not the a gene list file, or the results.csv file, will be interpreted as a features file.